alvarop/alvarop.com.old/_posts/2014-11-24-laser-turret-project-mechanical.md

 comments: true
 ---

-The last turret update (with actual content) happened back in February.
+The [last turret update][0] (with actual content) happened back in February.
 I continued working on it through August, taking it both to Maker Faire and DEFCON.
 I had planned on writing about it back then, but never really got around to it… This post covers the mechanical aspects of the project.
 I’ll write about the electrical/firmware/software some other time.

 The last post covered some initial progress with servos and basic software.
 I decided that platform was not going to work and continued experimenting with other alternatives.
 The next thing I tried were stepper motors.
 I figured having absolute position control would be useful when trying to point a laser somewhere.